GannettDigital/simulato/docs/_pages/tutorial-entry-component.md

 }
 ```

 When creating `elements` for our entry component specifically, we don't have anything in the system we want to select, in fact we are not even in the system yet to select anything.
 Since the purpose of the entry component is to get us into system, we will just return an empty array for elements.
-We always need to return at least an empty array as `elements` is a required property.
+We always need to return at least an empty array because `elements` is a required property.

 ```
 'use strict'